Promise vs reality

 The clearest broken promises were the ones citizens could test for themselves

 A housing deadline could be counted.
 Water reliability could be tested by every household.
 Road quality could be photographed.
-These comparisons work because the public did not need spin doctors to tell them when the promise had missed the mark.
+The missed mark was visible without waiting for an official admission.

 What was promised